COVID spreading in rural India; record daily rises in infections, deaths By Reuters - Up News Info

 LIFE AND DEATH DECISIONS

-In the capital Delhi, fewer than 20 of more than 5,000 COVID-19 ICU beds are free at any one time.
+In the capital Delhi, fewer than 20 of more than 5,000 COVID-19 intensive care beds are free at any one time.

 Student doctors like Rohan Aggarwal, 26, recruited to fight the second wave, are being forced to make life and death decisions.